Vanderbilt University Accreditation

 Reaffirmation of accreditation occurs every 10 years, with interim reports due every 5 years.
 A memorandum confirming Vanderbilt's reaffirmation of accreditation may be found here.

-Vanderbilt's next reaffirmation of accreditation will take place in 2016-2017.
+Vanderbilt's next reaffirmation of accreditation will take place in 2026-2027.
 As part of the reaffirmation process, Vanderbilt will submit 1) a Compliance Certification demonstrating compliance with requirements, standards, and federal regulations, and 2) a Quality Enhancement Plan (QEP) that addresses a focused topic or issue related to enhancing student learning.
-Additional information about Vanderbilt's next reaffirmation of accreditation may be found here.

 Substantive Change Policy

 Vanderbilt is responsible for notifying or obtaining approval from SACSCOC before any substantive change in its programs is implemented.
 A substantive change is any significant modification or expansion of a degree program and includes offering coursework or programs at a more advanced level, significantly changing the content, duration or delivery method of a program, initiating joint degrees, and offering programs/courses through collaborative agreements.
 If a department, school or college, is contemplating a substantive change, it should complete the Substantive Change Survey to determine if the change needs to be reported to SACSCOC in advance.
-Dawn Turton, Senior Assistant Provost for Faculty and Strategic Affairs, will survey schools each semester to ensure that all substantive changes are reported to the Commission in a timely fashion.
+Dawn Turton, Associate Provost for Academic Initiatives, will survey schools each semester to ensure that all substantive changes are reported to the Commission in a timely fashion.

-Please contact Dawn Turton, Senior Assistant Provost for Faculty and Strategic Affairs, for more information on the procedures for implementing a substantive change.
+Please contact Dawn Turton, Associate Provost for Academic Initiatives, for more information on the procedures for implementing a substantive change.

 Programmatic Accrediting Agencies